Get exclusive member benefits & effect social change. Join Today

 After the initial exposure to scabies, it can take up to six weeks for symptoms to appear.
 The symptoms usually develop more quickly in people who’ve had scabies before.

 The hallmark symptoms of scabies include a rash and intense itching that gets worse at night.
 Continuous scratching of the infected area can create sores that become infected.
-If this occurs, additional treatment with antibiotics for the skin infection may be indicated.
+If this occurs, additional treatment with antibiotics for the skin infection may be recommended.

-Some people with scabies may develop another form of scabies known as Norwegian scabies or crusted scabies.
+Some people with scabies may develop another form of scabies known as Norwegian scabies, or crusted scabies.
 This is a more severe and extremely contagious type of scabies.
 People with crusted scabies develop thick crusts of skin that contain thousands of mites and eggs.

 Since scabies is mostly transmitted through direct physical contact, the infestation can easily be passed on to family members, friends, and sexual partners.
 The infestation may also spread quickly in: